univention/univention-corporate-server/doc/release-notes/index.rst

   experience, an automatic update of the portal content in all open tabs after a logout ensures that the logged out state is displayed correctly everywhere.

-* The Active Directory Connection synchronizes users, groups and computer objects between Nubus and Active Directory (AD).
+* The Active Directory Connection synchronizes users, groups, and computer objects between Nubus and Active Directory (AD).
 With UCS 5.0-9, selective synchronization has been fundamentally revised.
-It now enables flexible control of the synchronized objects on the basis of Allow and Deny filters, both at the level of entire sub trees and individual object types.
+It now enables flexible control of the synchronized objects on the basis of allow and deny filters, both at the level of entire sub trees and individual object types.
-  The improved selection ensures that only the desired objects are synchronized, which avoids unwanted entries on both sides and minimizes manual effort.
+  The improved selection ensures that the AD Connection synchronizes only the needed objects, which avoids unwanted entries on both sides and minimizes manual effort.

 * UCS 5.0-9 includes various security updates, for example for